paperless-ngx/paperless-ngx/docs/administration.md

     The docker-compose files refer to the `latest` version, which is always the latest stable release.

-B. If you built the image yourself, do the following:
+2. If you built the image yourself, do the following:

     ```shell-session
     $ git pull